 But would it work in this case?

-For more detailed information on successful colloidal silver usage, see the brand new, 60-minute Colloidal Silver Secrets video, now available inexpensively in both DVD and VHS format at http://www.LifeAndHealthResearchGroup.com/.
-It is chock full of usage tips and tricks like the one above, and will give you an education on colloidal silver usage unlike anything you’ve ever encountered.
+For more detailed information on successful colloidal silver usage, see the brand new, 60-minute Colloidal Silver Secrets video, now available inexpensively in both DVD and VHS format at https://www.LifeAndHealthResearchGroup.com/.
+It is chock full of useful tips and tricks like the one above and will give you an education on colloidal silver usage, unlike anything you’ve ever encountered.
 Plus, you get to see yours truly being relentlessly peppered with questions on colloidal silver usage by lovely television personality Kristyn Burrt.

 Also, for a FREE downloadable 16-page report on general daily colloidal silver dosages, based on the Environmental Protection Agency’s own “safe daily dosage” figures, go to https://www.TheSilverEdge.com/ and download it.

 And if you really want some comprehensive information on colloidal silver usage – including two in-depth chapters of specific dosage information for specific diseases, and a complete history of clinical studies on colloidal silver from 1897 to the present – then please consider arming yourself with the newly updated version of The Ultimate Colloidal Silver Manual, which now weighs in at a whopping 547-pages and is truly encyclopedic in both scope and detail.
 Read more about it at https://www.LifeAndHealthResearchGroup.com/.